Covid-19 - Vulnerable Highest Risk Patients (Shielding)

 - Women who are pregnant with significant heart disease, congenital or acquired.

-1. Familiarise yourself with the updated guidance for clinically extremely vulnerable people when it is published here.
+Familiarise themselves with any updated guidance for clinically extremely vulnerable people when it is published here.

 a.
 NHSE want to highlight that the vast majority of children and young people who have been reviewed to date using the Royal College of Paediatrics and Child Health ( RCPCH ) guidance have been found to be no longer considered clinically extremely vulnerable.
 Given the detrimental impact to children’s wellbeing of following unnecessary additional restrictions, it is important we complete this exercise as soon as possible.